Product Review

 Too tall for petite travelers

 If you're under 5'4" or have a shorter neck, the pillow may feel like a neck brace.
-The high sides can feel claustrophobic and may interfere with headphones.
+The high sides can feel claustrophobic and may interfere with over-ear headphones.

 Bulky to pack

 Even compressed, this is a substantial pillow.
 Minimalist packers will find it takes up precious carry-on space.
+Consider the Trtl if packability matters.

 Cover is tricky to reinstall